SnailC74/QuickSort/README.md

 Assignment 3 Part II

+Important for Quicksort:

-Always pick first element as pivot.
+1. Always pick first element as pivot.

-Always pick last element as pivot (implemented below)
+2. Always pick last element as pivot (implemented below)

-Pick a random element as pivot.
+3. Pick a random element as pivot.

-Pick median as pivot.
+4. Pick median as pivot.

 Here is the solution of Quick Sort program.